Weather

 Sustained winds 35+ mph with visibility below 1/4 mile for 3+ hours due to snow or blowing snow.

-Warnings indicate more severe, imminent conditions.
+Warnings indicate more severe, imminent or ongoing conditions.
 Advisories signal impactful but less extreme weather.